LanguageCert Test of English (LTE)

 CEFR-Aligned Assessment Criteria

-Writing and Speaking criteria
+Writing and Speaking scoring criteria

 Writing criteria